Against science denialism and uncritical idealisation of the sciences, I argue for a realistic understanding of scientific practices.

 Wie wirken Wissensbestände wirklich auf Gesellschaft und Individuen ein?
 Frieder Vogelmann nimmt unsere Begriffe in seinem neuen Buch genauer in den Blick.

 For those who understand German, you can now listen to two podcast episodes on my new book and, more generally, on topics I am working on.
-With the makers of Narabo, Lukas Kiemele and Roxana Rentsch, I chatted about my career path, philosophy, responsibility and political epistemology.

 Talk at the conference “Transformations of the Political.
 Radical Democratic Theory for the 2020s”